Your First Analysis

 • Handle missing data through imputation

-• Perform SVD/PCA on large matrices using block-wise algorithms
+• Perform SVD on large matrices using block-wise algorithms

 • Create publication-quality visualizations